-He was one of several post riders charged with telling the patriots the British army had killed people at Lexington and calling them to muster against the British regulars.
+He was one of a number post riders charged with telling the patriots the British army had killed people at Lexington and calling them to muster against the British regulars.

-Immediately after the Battle of Lexington, and even as British reinforcements headed toward Concord, Joseph Palmer scribbled a letter with the news.
-He dispatched Palmer to take the letter to Connecticut:
+Immediately after the Battle of Lexington, and even as British reinforcements headed toward Concord, a militiaman, Joseph Palmer, scribbled a letter with the news.
+(Palmer later rose to brigadier general in the Continental Army.)
+He dispatched Bissell to take the letter to Connecticut:

 Wednesday morning near 10 of the clock—Watertown.